 The raspberry press is a delightfully refreshing cocktail that is a wonderful option for happy hour, a late brunch, or a summer cookout.
 It is simple, fruity, and is a great way to show off your favorite raspberry vodka.
-The recipe is also a quick twist on a mixed drink known as the vodka press.

 To prepare this drink you'll use the technique of rolling.
 Once you get the hang of pouring between glasses, you'll be able to do it with ease and won't spill a drop.